tonyflo/videoflo/README.md

 After each video is uploaded, the Trello card for that video will be moved to the **Scheduled** board indicating the the video is scheduled to be published.
 Attachments will be added to the card that link to the video in YouTube studio and the video itself.

 If using Mac, this directory will be tagged with a **Backup** tag indicating that the project directory for this video can be safely backed up.

-## Future Improvements
-- Allow user to control verbosity of console output
-- Automatically open DaVinci Resolve if it needs to be open
-- Explain how to export a timeline
-- Ability to rename video project directory